Flan de Queso! An easy-to-make rich, silky and creamy custard made with sweetened condensed milk, evaporated milk, and cream cheese.

 - Make the water bath.
 Place the round pan in a large roasting pan.
 Carefully fill the roasting pan with about 2 inches of hot water.

-Yes, it does.
+- Use a water bath.
 Just like cheesecakes, a water bath adds moisture to the oven helping flans cook more evenly without letting the eggs curdle or without resulting in the custard having a rubbery texture.
+Don’t skip this step!

 You can leave the flan in the same plate you transferred it to for 1 day covered with aluminum foil however you definitely want to eventually store it in an airtight container to avoid it from spoiling.
 It lasts about 5 days in the fridge in an airtight container.